pydantic/logfire/docs/guides/advanced/data_querying_api.md

 ## Using the Read Clients

+While you can [make direct HTTP requests](#making-direct-http-requests) to Logfire's querying API, we provide Python clients to simplify the process of interacting with the API from Python.

-Logfire provides both synchronous and asynchronous clients to interact with the API.
+Logfire provides both synchronous and asynchronous clients.
 These clients are currently experimental, meaning we might introduce breaking changes in the future.
 To use these clients, you can import them from the `experimental` namespace:

 ```python
 from logfire.experimental.read_client import LogfireAsyncReadClient, LogfireSyncReadClient
 ```

+!!! note "Additional required dependencies"

+    To use the read clients provided in `logfire.experimental.read_client`, you need to install `httpx`.

+    If you want to retrieve Arrow-format responses, you will also need to install `pyarrow`.

 ### Async Client Example